gggeek/yet-another-waf-core/README.md

 - rate limiting (not implemented, but should be implementable with existing components from other packages)
 - caching (not implemented, but should be implementable with existing components from other packages)

+Similar software:
+- OWASP Coraza (written in Go, can be run as Caddy/Nginx/HAProxy module; uses less-readable configuration)

 ## Work In Progress

 ### Working

 - Support for Listening on http and on unix sockets
-- Matching requests and responses based on htp headers, request/response body and most other HTTP fields
+- Matching requests and responses based on HTTP headers, request/response body and most other HTTP fields
 - End-to-end testing of all implemented features using Apache, FrankenPHP, Nginx: locally via a container-based test environment and Continuous Integration on every push to GitHub